Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Man was stabbed, but it's you spreading misinformation that's concerning.

-Irish man from Ireland, he's totally Irish.
+Irish man from Ireland, he's totally Irish, let's get that clear.

-He remains in custody after he was arrested.
+He remains in custody after he was arrested, so nothing to see here.

-Don't worry, the welfare state has got this covered.
+Don't worry the welfare state has got this covered.

 Now the problem is you speaking about this.